General Track Rules

 Rules can an be amended by Langely Speedway Staff

 1. APPLICABILITY: The Langley Speedway Rules Section applies to each Langley Speedway competitor.
-Some items, obviously, do no apply to each class, you can easily determine which rules do not apply to you (if any).
-You are expected to know the rules, ignorance will not be tolerated as an excuse.
+Some items, do no apply to each class, you can easily determine which rules do not apply to you (if any).
+You are expected to know the rules.

 2. INTERPRETATION AND APPLICATION: If there is a disagreement or dispute